samsheffield/Advanced_3D_Game_Design/docs/week1.md

 - 2-3 examples of recent work relevant to this class
   - Remember the note above about kinetic work

+## For your consideration
+- PC Gamer article: We're in a golden era of game demos by Lauren Morton ([link](https://tech.yahoo.com/gaming/articles/were-golden-era-game-demos-224656515.html)).
+- YouTube video: Making Successful Indie Games is Simple (But Not Easy) by Jonas Tyroller ([link](https://www.youtube.com/watch?v=xej_wsBB5tY)).

 ## Homework

 ### Option #1: #### Warm-up